Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--system.md

 private cloud = https://threadreaderapp.com/thread/1800291897245835616.html
 protocol -- Advanced Message Queuing Protocol (AMQP) -- ZeroMQ, RabbitMQ https://stackoverflow.com/questions/731233/activemq-or-rabbitmq-or-zeromq-or https://news.ycombinator.com/item?id=9634801
-proxy server = intermediaries between client and servers. improve performance by caching, provide security by filtering incoming traffic, enable load balancing for efficient distribution of requests
+proxy server = intermediaries between client and servers. improve performance by caching, provide security by filtering incoming traffic, enable load balancing for efficient distribution of requests pub/sub -- event -- identifier -- amqp convention https://www.rabbitmq.com/tutorials/amqp-concepts pub/sub -- event -- identifier = usually should help with topics, see "topics" pub/sub -- topics -- disembiguate = Ambiguity in the topic should be minimised as far as possible.
+The more ambiguous the topic, the more work the consumer has to do in order to interpret and the process/discard the event. pub/sub -- topics -- event/action = should indicate the event (action) that occurred: Was something created, updated, notified, shut down etc? pub/sub -- topics -- source? service? (disputable) or owner? pub/sub -- topics -- what = Events typically operate on something.
+I.e. a comment was created, a user was notified etc. The "what" should thus also form part of the topic. pub/sub -- topics = a way to shard a large event stream so that consumers don't have to listen to all events, greatly improving scalability.
+It does however raise the question of how topics are/should be defined.
 PubSub = Publish-Subscribe
 push -- long polling, server-side events (SSE), and WebSockets push vs pull